Aspherical Lagrangian submanifolds, Audin's conjecture and cyclic dilations: Kuranishi structures and virtual fundamental chains

-if the differential form $\hat{\omega}$ is cyclic invariant.
+if the differential form $\hat{\omega}$ is cyclic invariant (e.g. when it is constant).
 The following theorem is a straightforward consequence of the cyclic invariance of these data.
 For simplicity, we assume below that $P=\{m\}$.
 The statement for the $P=[m,m+1]$ case is similar, simply replace $R_k$ with $\overline{R}_k$.

 \begin{theorem}[Cyclic permutation formula] Let the quadruple $(X,\widehat{\mathcal{U}},\hat{\omega},\widehat{\mathcal{S}}^\varepsilon)$ be as above, and assume that $\varepsilon>0$ is sufficiently small.
 Then for $1\leq i\leq k$,